hashmis79/projectcoc/README.md

 clientID = sim.simxStart('127.0.0.1',19999,True,True,5000,5)
 ```
-**Note : The port being used in the statement should match the port number specified while setting up.**
+**Note: The port being used in the statement should match the port number specified while setting up.**

 * For Testing the establishment of communication you can run the following code after starting the simulation in CoppeliaSim :
 ```python